ringcentral/ringcentral-api-docs/docs/notifications/webhooks/quick-start.md

     $ ngrok http 5000
     ```

-    Copy the forwarding address e.g. https://54a0541a.ngrok.io and append the path "/webhook" to the address then paste it into the DELIVERY_ADDRESS variable in the code below.
+    Copy the forwarding address, e.g. https://54a0541a.ngrok.io, and append the path "/webhook" to the address then paste it into the DELIVERY_ADDRESS variable in the code below.

-    ### Create and Edit webhook-notification.js
+    ### Create and edit webhook-notification.js

-    Create a file called <tt>webhook-notification.js</tt>.
-Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.
+    Create a file called <tt>webhook-notification.js</tt> using the contents below.

     ```javascript
     {!> code-samples/webhooks/quick-start/javascript/webhook-notification.js !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
 Now run your script.